evancz/elm-architecture-tutorial/README.md

 This will download this repo and start a server that compiles Elm code for you.

-Now go to [http://localhost:8000/](http://localhost:8000/) and start looking at the examples.
+Now go to [http://localhost:8000/](http://localhost:8000/) and start looking at the `examples/` directory.
 When you edit an Elm file, just refresh the corresponding page in your browser and it will recompile.